solspace/craft-freeform/packages/plugin/src/Integrations/CRM/HubSpot/README.md

 ### 4. Verify Authorization

 - After the integration is saved, it'll return you to the list of CRM integrations.
-- Click into the newly created integration.
+- Click on the newly created integration.
-- Confirm that there is green circle with **Authorized** in the middle of the page.
+- Confirm that there is a green circle with **Authorized** in the middle of the page.

 ### 5. Configure the Form